geo-martino/musify/README.md

 ### A complete local library and Spotify management tool.
 Main features include:
 - Search for and associate local songs to Spotify URIs
-- Syncronise local m3u playlists with Spotify playlists
+- Synchronise local m3u playlists with Spotify playlists
 - Update local library metadata and embedded images with Spotify metadata
 - Backup and restore playlists and URI associations
 - Extract and save embedded images from local library or their associated Spotify tracks